genielabs/homegenie-packages/packages/Devices and Things/Rfm69 modules/README.md

 ### Hardware needs

-Any serial connected microcontroller driven device with an Rfm69 transceiver chip as the Gateway device (i used Moteino and MoteinoMEGA from https://lowpowerlab.com/ multiple Rfm69 transceiver driven devices as actors or sensor (sensor part i not included in the example)
+Any serial connected microcontroller driven device with an Rfm69 transceiver chip as the Gateway device (i used Moteino and MoteinoMEGA from https://lowpowerlab.com/ multiple Rfm69 transceiver driven devices as actors or sensor (sensor part is not included in the example)

 See <a href="https://lowpowerlab.com/category/moteino/">detailed instructions of Moteino here</a>.